Mentsuyu Hitori Meshi: Manga

 Mentsuyu Hitori Meshi was written and illustrated by Mizuki Setoguchi.
 It was serialized in the monthly seinen manga magazine Manga Life from the February 2017 released on December 18, 2016, to the September 2022 issue (the final issue of Manga Life) released on July 27, 2022.
 Following the end of Manga Life, Mentsuyu Hitori Meshi was moved to Essay Sasakurēru Mentsuyu Hitori Meshi was then moved to Manga Life Original beginning with the December 2024 issue released on November 11, 2024.
-The chapters were later released in nine bound volumes by Takeshobo under the Bamboo Comics imprint.
+The chapters were later released in ten bound volumes by Takeshobo under the Bamboo Comics imprint.

 In 2025, Setoguchi stated in an interview with The Television that the idea of the manga came up during a discussion with her editor about creating a cooking manga series, as it was in the midst of a boom.
 While thinking of ways to approach the genre differently, they started talking about the convenience of mentsuyu and based the manga on it.
 While drawing the manga, Setoguchi took care to not depict food being wasted or to "reject" dietary habits.
 The recipes in the manga were created by Setoguchi, with some modified to fit certain characters in the story.
 In addition, Setoguchi based some of the recipes on official recipes provided by manufacturers of mentsuyu.